RaduCot/fullstack-portfolio/README.md

 This project is a fullstack portfolio that closely resembles the ArtStation grid style showcase.
 All demo works in this portfolio belong to **Sergey Vasnev**.
 You can find him on [ArtStation](https://sergey_vasnev.artstation.com/).

+It provides all CRUD interactions, and an open static storage link for image files.
+Images are also removed from that storage when modifications are made to a specific "work" object and when it's completely removed from the database.

+Backend CRUD operations are fully covered.

 ## Database Setup

 **Requirements:** PostgreSQL